Airlines Allowing Flying with Large ESA Dog

-Volaris’ policies for flying with large ESA dog, in 2021, are as follows:
+Volaris’ policies for flying with large ESA dogs, are as follows:

 - Flying with large ESA dogs is permitted as long as they can be seated at the customer’s feet without protruding into the aisle, and without occupying the foot space of adjacent passengers.
 Animals are not permitted to occupy a seat.

 - ESA dogs must behave properly in public and follow directions from its owner.